Imprint of the LinkedIn article by Suresh Anubolu!

 - With Government invoking Disaster Management Act 2005 and Epidemic Diseases Act and, with new social media and visiting visa regulations; it is important to establish proper policies/guidelines to conform to these regulations.
-To name a few, making wearing of mask mandating at the workplace, paid sick leave for unwell employees, salaries to employees during lockdown period, WFH options for eligible people, cases with termination without cause, foreigners working in the office, self-quarantining people who traveled abroad, curfew passes for employees to commute to office and so on.
+To name a few, making the wearing of masks mandatory at the workplace, paid sick leave for unwell employees, salaries to employees during the lockdown period, WFH options for eligible people, cases with termination without cause, foreigners working in the office, self-quarantining people who traveled abroad, curfew passes for employees to commute to the office and so on.

-- Clusters and Compartmentalisation: Post-implementation of hourly shifts or workweek shifts, there is a greater need to ensure working clusters (building or department wise) and compartments (floor/lab/sub function-wise) and restrict the movement among these clusters and compartments.
+Clusters and compartmentalization: Post-implementation of hourly shifts or workweek shifts, there is a greater need to ensure working clusters (building or department-wise) and compartments (floor/lab/sub-function-wise) and restrict the movement among these clusters and compartments.
 This will help in preventing total quarantine of the entire campus, by restricting it to the impacted floor/lab in case any employee is tested positive for COVID-19.

-- Activate EHS taskforce to monitor hygiene ecosystem and; come out with SOPs and protocols in handling COVID-19 suspect cases in the organization and in restarting the process.
+- Activate the EHS task force to monitor the hygiene ecosystem and; come out with SOPs and protocols for handling COVID-19 suspect cases in the organization and in restarting the process.

 - Institutionalize EAP (employee assistant programs) or Doctors on-call system to avoid any legal risk from employees, as they may go through high stress during this time.